-We are a diverse group of people who practice meditation in the tradition of mindfulness taught by Thich Nhat Hanh a Vietnamese Buddhist monk, poet and peace activist.
+We are a diverse group of people who practice mindfulness meditation as taught by Thich Nhat Hanh, a Vietnamese Buddhist monk, poet and peace activist.
 Our practice encourages the importance and joy of bringing a mindful awareness into all aspects of our lives.

 Thich Nhat Hanh predicts that the next living Buddha will be the Sangha, or spiritual community.
 Our practice reflects a special emphasis on community building.
 We welcome people of all backgrounds to practice with us.

 Weekly Practice: Our regular weekly practices on Tuesday mornings and Wednesday nights include sitting and walking meditation, and Dharma discussion.